F0lak/dm_open_ref/ref/atom/var/render_source.md

 and draw that in place of the `icon`/`icon_state`/`dir` that it normally would.
 The same render target might be used as a source multiple times, and for a complex image this can save some rendering time.
-This is also usable for special effects such as [filters](/ref/%7Bnotes%7D/filters.md) -m that might require copies of an image.
+This is also usable for special effects such as [filters](/ref/%7Bnotes%7D/filters.md)  that might require copies of an image.

 Note* The corresponding